Description

 The results can be pretty artsy.
 The sample image is a print made using Ansco 70 on ancient Agfa Multicontrast MCP paper, which has lost all of its contrast.
 Developing it in a regular paper developer leads to a gray mess, but lith makes it usable again!

-NOTE: Solution B consists of sodium hydroxide, also called caustic soda, used as a drain cleaner.
-Mixing this with water results in an exothermic reaction.
-Use plastic (not PET!), not glass, never use warm water, wear PBM’s, the works.
+- Bag B contains sodium hydroxide, which creates an exothermic reaction when added to water.
+It’s also really caustic: use plastic (not PET!), not glass, never use warm water, wear PBM’s, the works.

 It goes without saying that NBTG is not responsible for improper handling of chemicals 😉